MirrorNetworking/Mirror/doc/Examples/Pong/index.md

 A very convenient component for establish/testing connections is the NetworkManagerHUD.
-It provides basic functionality for start a game as Client, Server, or Server + Host (Client and Server at the same time).
+It provides basic functionality for start a game as Client, Server, or Server + Client (Client and Server at the same time).
 It requires the NetworkManager component.

 ![NetworkManagerHUD](Pong4.jpg)